To Be and To Become: essay + talk (2022)

 4 MAY 2022

-I am currently exhibiting the project Att Vara och Att Vilja Bli: To Be and To Become at Boy Konsthall in Bollebygd.
-The work has circled the cultural heritage of the Hedared basket.
-My great-grandfather, Lennart Pettersson, was an artisan known as ‘the last basket maker from Risa’.
-Risa is a small community in the village of Hedared.
+My great-grandfather, Lennart Pettersson, was an artisan known as ‘the last basket maker from Risa’, a small community in the village of Hedared.

-My ambition has been to explore the basket as a community bearing object — understand its cultural historical relevance, social influence, and contemporary significance.
-The project has led me to a discover the universal language that is craft; a language that, for me, infiltrates sustainability, contemporary design, cultural heritage, identity and personal belonging.
+My ambition has been to explore the basket and understand its cultural and historical relevance, social influence, and contemporary significance.
+The project has led me to discover the universal language of craft: a language that, for me, encompasses design, cultural heritage, identity, and belonging.
 Tonight, I am sitting here with Sara Degerfält and Linnea MF Larsson, who will shortly introduce themselves.
-Our aim is to explore identity in relation to art, design and craft processes.
+We aim to explore identity in relation to art, design and craft processes.

-As the son of a Swedish mother and a Tunisian father, I naturally have an extensive view of the world, anchored in the belief that inclusivity and representation are important, especially when it comes to the re-telling of history.
-My own background, with one foot in two different cultures, is something I have always perceived as a great asset — to inherently understand the duality of being part of more than one cultural context.
-At the same time, it has often led to felt frictions, experiencing a kind of cultural in-betweenness — growing up as queer, as a Swede having the name Fadhel, having Swedish as my first language, yet unable to speak Arabic.
+As the son of a Swedish mother and a Tunisian father, I naturally have an extensive view of the world, anchored in the belief that inclusivity and representation matter, especially when re-telling history.
+My own background, with one foot in two different cultures, is something I have always perceived as a great asset—to understand more than one cultural context inherently.
+At the same time, it has often led to felt friction, experiencing a kind of cultural in-betweenness—growing up as queer, as a Swede having the name Fadhel, having Swedish as my first language, yet unable to speak Arabic.

 In 1901, my great-grandfather Lennart was born into an impoverished family of basket makers in Hedared.
-The Petterson family was part of the rich cottage industry that existed in Sjuhärad during the first half of the 20th century.
-It was through a necessity for survival that Lennart was introduced to his craft.
-Handicraft was used as a tool to get by, to be able to put food on the table.
+The Petterson family was part of the rich cottage industry in Sjuhärad during the first half of the 20th century.
+It was by necessity Lennart was introduced to his craft.
+Handicraft was used as a tool to get by and to be able to put food on the table.
 The boundary between work and life itself did not exist.
-The necessity was ever present.
-Making baskets was not a choice, it was a duty.
-Over time, this approach to making became part of Lennart’s person, and of his artisanal identity.
-His work as a basket maker was an extension of his family’s necessity.
-Making was something serious, important, it was something with rules, conditions and responsibilities.
-His craftsmanship was shaped by these values — by necessity and duty.
+Making baskets was not a choice; it was a duty.
+The need for diligence was ever-present.
+Over time, this approach to making became part of Lennart’s person and artisanal identity.
+His craftsmanship was shaped by these values—by necessity and duty.

-Tonight, we are sitting here at the Textile Museum of Sweden, a historically significant place that carries on the industrial evolution that Sjuhärad has undergone during the last century.
-The permanent exhibition Textile Kraft shows the journey from production processes being rooted in the local to now being global.
-How industrialism developed the drive to create — from necessity to an industrial freedom of choice.
+Tonight, we are at the Textile Museum of Sweden, a historically significant place that carries the industrial evolution that Sjuhärad has undergone during the last century.
+The permanent exhibition Textile Kraft exemplifies this and showcases the journey from production processes being rooted in the local to now being global.
+It also shows how industrialism developed the drive to create—from necessity to industrial freedom of choice.

 LINK TO FULL TALK HERE (IN SWEDISH)